nathanmarz/storm/docs/documentation/nimbus-ha-design.md

 storage system like HDFS and still need high availability.Eventually, we want to move to the bittorrent protocol for code distribution given the size of the jars and to achieve better scaling when the total number of supervisors is very high.
 The current file system based model for code distribution works fine with systems that have file system like structure but it fails to support a non file system based approach like bit torrent.
-To support bit torrent we can go with the following interface instead of the storage interface described above.
-The interface described below can still be used with HDFS,S3 and local file system, so this is a more extensible interface.
+To support bit torrent and all the file system based replicated storage systems we propose the following interface:

 ```java
 /**
  * Interface responsible to distribute code in the cluster.